Polk State College Radiography Program

 Program Effectiveness Data

 This measure is calculated by dividing the number of students who complete the program within 150% of the program length by the number of students who begin the program with their designated cohorts.
-Sixteen (16) of the twenty (20) students who began the program graduated from the program.
+Eighteen (18) of the twenty (20) students who began the program graduated from the program.

 This measure is defined as the number of graduates who pass the American Registry of Radiologic Technology (ARRT) credentialing examination on their first attempt within six months of graduation from the program.
-The result reflects the average over the five-year span from 2011-2015.
-Seventy-two (72) of the eighty (80) graduates who took the examination passed on their first attempt.
+The result reflects the average over the five-year span from 2012-2016.
+Sixty-eight (68) of the eighty-one (81) graduates who took the examination passed on their first attempt.

 This measure is defined as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in the radiologic sciences.
 The JRCERT has defined not actively seeking employment as: 1) graduate fails to communicate with program officials regarding employment status after multiple attempts, 2) graduate is unwilling to seek employment that requires relocation, 3) graduate is unwilling to accept employment due to salary or hours, 4) graduate is on active military duty, and/or 5) graduate is continuing education.
-The result reflects the average over the five-year span from 2011-2015.
-Sixty (60) of the sixty (60) graduates obtained employment in the radiologic sciences within twelve months of graduation.
+The result reflects the average over the five-year span from 2012-2016.
+Fifty-eight (58) of the fifty-eight (58) graduates obtained employment in the radiologic sciences within twelve months of graduation.